openflighthpc/cloud-cost-reporter/README.md

 If a project has significant gaps in its cost and usage logs, for example due to only recently being added to this application, two helpers are provided to fill these gaps without the need for manually running daily reports for each missing day.

 Firstly, `record_cost_logs.rb` can be run, with three required arguments and one optional argument.
 These are, in order: the project name, start date, end date and rerun (optional).
 This will query the relevant AWS SDKs / Azure APIs and record cost and usage logs for all days in that date range (inclusive).
-For example `ruby record_logs.rb project1 2020-01-01 2020-09-30` will record logs for the project named project1 for all days between and including 1st January 2020 to 30th September.
+For example `ruby record_cost_logs.rb project1 2020-01-01 2020-09-30` will record logs for the project named project1 for all days between and including 1st January 2020 to 30th September.

 If the 4th, optional argument `rerun` is not included, this will ignore any dates which already have logs recorded.
 If it is included, any existing logs will be overwritten with newly retrieved data.